SPoretti/personal-finance-app/README.md

   - Configured basic pages: Home, News, and Settings.

 - **Styling**

   - Applied TailwindCSS for responsive and modern design.
   - Utilized global CSS for consistent styling across the application.

-## 📝 To-Do List

 - **Data Integration**

-  - Implement real-time data fetching for financial data.
+  - Implemented real-time data fetching for financial data.
-  - Integrate with an external API for dynamic data updates.
+  - Integrated with an external API for dynamic data updates.

 - **Authentication**

-  - Add user authentication and authorization to secure personal data.
+  - Added user authentication and authorization to secure personal data.

 - **Advanced Features**

-  - Implement budget tracking and expense categorization.
+  - Implemented budget tracking and expense categorization.
-  - Develop detailed analytics and reporting features.
+  - Developed detailed analytics and reporting features.

 - **UI Enhancements**

-  - Improve mobile responsiveness and accessibility.
+  - Improved mobile responsiveness and accessibility.
-  - Add animations and transitions for a smoother user experience.
+  - Added animations and transitions for a smoother user experience.

 - **Testing**
-  - Write unit and integration tests for all components.
+  - Wrote unit and integration tests for all components.
-  - Perform end-to-end testing to ensure application stability.
+  - Performed end-to-end testing to ensure application stability.

 ## 🛠️ Installation and Setup